 Read this Chi-Town Daily News story or this Gaper's Block article to get an idea of what RUI is like from a guest's point of view.

 RUI is a reading series - originally a fundraiser for another reading - developed by Chicago writers Amanda Snyder, Carly Huegelmann, Rob Duffer, Joe Tower and Julia Borcherts.
-The writers (which include a monthly rotating roster of RUI regulars and outside guests) read a short piece of original work.
+The writers (which include a rotating roster of RUI regulars and outside guests) read a short piece of original work.
 They also read a few lines written by famous authors that revolve around a particular theme each month.
 (Past themes have included Chicago writers, suicidal authors, war, sex and banned books.)
-Each reader also reads a couple of pages of his or her original work, too.

-Before reading the "famous" work, the reader orders a shot (in truth, it don't have to be alcoholic), toasts the audience, downs the shot and then reads.
+Before reading the "famous" work, the reader orders a shot (in truth, it doesn't have to be alcoholic), toasts the audience, downs the shot and then reads.
 A bit of trivia ensues after that: Who wrote this passage?
 What book is it from?
-Sometimes the questions have wee little to do with the actual reading (like say, "When did Franz Ferdinand's new album come out?"), but hey, you'll be drinking and you won't care.
+Sometimes the questions range away from the actual reading (like say, "When did Franz Ferdinand's new album come out?" in relation to the WWI-starting assassination of the Archduke of the same name), but hey, you'll be drinking and you won't care.
 We promise.

 The person who gets the most correct answers about that particular reading wins a book and maybe some other prizes.
 It's not at all scientific - our trivia - so you've been warned.